Best VPN for China 2023: Get Around The Great Firewall?

 NordVPN

 NordVPN took the top spot in our evaluation, combining ease of use with excellent performance and high security.
-The provider's server network is formidable and all important features, including split tunneling, are offered.
+The provider's server network is formidable and all essential features, including split tunneling, are offered.

 The service is also recommended for your next trip to China, however, you will have to pay attention to a few settings.
-To establish a connection, you'll need to select NordVPN's NordLynx protocol from Settings.
+To establish a connection, you'll need to use NordVPN's NordLynx protocol.

-Thankfully, despite being one of the best VPN providers on the market, its prices remain reasonable, with its 2-year subscription being a particularly attractive option for bargain hunters.
+Thankfully, despite being one of the best VPN providers on the market, its prices remain reasonable.
+NordVPN's 2-year subscription is a particularly attractive option for bargain hunters.

-EXPERTE.com's winner; wonderful combination of features and functionality
+EXPERTE.com's winner; powerful combination of features and functionality

 Fastest VPN in our speed test